enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 </a>
 ```

-In this way you would only need to parse the URL to get the data, in _NodeJS_ in example you can use _Express_ and you will get access to the query string value through `req.query.url`, which would return `https://enmascript.com`.
+In this way you would only need to parse the URL to get the data, in _NodeJS_ for example, you can use _Express_ and you will get access to the query string value through `req.query.url`, which would return `https://enmascript.com`.

 ### You can send cookies